Bylaws of Graduate Council

 - An elected alternate shall meet all the qualifications of an elected member of Council.

-Section C. Additional Members and Participants in the Council
+Section D. Additional Members and Participants in the Council

-- The Vice Provost for Graduate Education and Dean of the Graduate School (the "Chair") shall be a voting member of the Council, ex officio.
-The Senior Associate Dean, Associate Dean(s), and/or Assistant Dean(s) of the Graduate School, as appropriate, shall be voting members of the Council, ex officio.
+- The Graduate School.
+The Vice Provost for Graduate Education and Dean of the Graduate School shall be a voting member of the Council, ex officio.
+The Senior Associate Dean, Associate Dean(s), and/or Assistant Dean(s) of the Graduate School shall be voting members of the Council, ex officio.
+The Directors and administrative support staff of the Graduate School may attend Graduate Council meetings as participants (non-voting non-members).

-- A member of the Council of the University Faculty Senate designated by that body shall be a voting member of the Council.
+- University Faculty Senate.
+A member of the Senate Council of the University Faculty Senate designated by the Chair of the Senate in consultation with the Chair of Graduate Council shall be a voting member of the Council.
 The individual selected must be a Member of the Graduate Faculty.

 - With the concurrence of the Council, the Chair may invite guests to attend and participate in Council meetings at any time.

-- The Graduate and Professional Student Association, in its capacity as the officially sanctioned graduate student organization, shall be responsible for conducting an election to choose five graduate students to serve for one year as voting members of the Council.
-In electing graduate students to the Council, no more than one shall be chosen from the same voting unit as defined in Article I, Section A, Number 8.
+- The Graduate and Professional Student Association, in its capacity as the officially sanctioned representative student organization for graduate students, shall be responsible for conducting an election to choose five degree-seeking students enrolled in the Graduate School (hereafter, "graduate students") to each serve for one year as voting members of the Council.
+In electing graduate students to the Council, no more than one shall be chosen from the same voting unit as defined in Article I, Section B, Number 2.

-Prior to March 1 of each year, the members of the Graduate and Professional Student Association shall be called together by their President to elect graduate student members of the Council and an equal number of graduate student alternates.
-The members of the Graduate and Professional Student Association shall establish by a majority vote their own method of nominating candidates for election, as well as other rules for the conduct of the election.
-Nothing in this section shall be construed to prevent election through a written ballot sent to all eligible voters.
+Prior to April 1 of each year, the members of the Graduate and Professional Student Association shall elect graduate student members of the Council and an equal number of graduate student alternates.
+The members of the Graduate and Professional Student Association shall establish their own method of nominating candidates for election, as well as other rules for the conduct of the election.
 The election must be completed by April 1.

-Replacement of members by alternates shall be made in a manner similar to the replacement procedure for faculty members in Article I, Section A, Number 7.
+Replacement of members by alternates shall be made in a manner similar to the replacement procedure for faculty members in Article I, Section B, Number 8.

 ARTICLE II.
 COUNCIL ORGANIZATION